bemusic/bemuse/docs/music-server.md

 ---
 id: music-server
-title: Running Your Own Music Server
+title: How to Host a Music Server
 sidebar_label: Music Server
 ---